-The anti-CO2 crowd typically makes three different claims about the likely influence of potential global warming on ENSO events: (1) global warming will increase the frequency of ENSO events, (2) global warming will increase the intensity of ENSO events, and (3) weather-related disasters will be exacerbated under El Niņo conditions.
-In this summary, we test the validity of the last of these three assertions.
+The anti-CO2 crowd typically makes three different claims about the likely influence of potential global warming on El Niņo-Southern Oscillation or ENSO events: (1) global warming will increase the frequency of ENSO events, (2) global warming will increase the intensity of ENSO events, and (3) weather-related disasters will be exacerbated under El Niņo conditions.
+In this summary, we explore the validity of the last of these three assertions, starting with a review of studies that characterized the state of our knowledge of the matter at the turn of the past century.

 Changnon (1999) determined that adverse weather events attributed to the El Niņo of 1997-98 negatively impacted the United States economy to the tune of 4.5 billion dollars and contributed to the loss of 189 lives, which is serious indeed.
-On the other hand, he determined that El Niņo-related benefits amounted to approximately 19.5 billion dollars - resulting primarily from reduced energy costs, industry sales, and the lack of normal hurricane damage - and that a total of 850 lives were saved due to the reduced amount of bad winter weather.
-Thus, the net impact of the 1997-98 El Niņo on the United States, according to Changnon, was "surprisingly positive," in stark contrast to what was often reported in the media and by climate alarmists, who tend, in his words, "to focus only on the negative outcomes."
+On the other hand, he determined that El Niņo-related benefits amounted to approximately 19.5 billion dollars -- resulting primarily from reduced energy costs, industry sales, and lack of normal hurricane damage -- and that a total of 850 lives were saved, due to the reduced amount of bad winter weather.
+Thus, the net impact of the 1997-98 El Niņo on the United States, according to Changnon, was "surprisingly positive," in stark contrast to what was often reported in the media and by climate alarmists, who tended, in his words, "to focus only on the negative outcomes."

-Much the same story is filtering out of other parts of the world.
-In the North Indian Ocean, Singh et al. (2000) studied tropical cyclone data pertaining to the period 1877-1998, finding that tropical cyclone frequency there declined during the months of most severe cyclone formation - November and May - when ENSO was in a warm phase.
-In New Zealand, De Lange and Gibb (2000) studied storm surge events recorded by several tide gauges in Tauranga Harbor over the period 1960-1998, finding a considerable decline in both the annual number of such events and their magnitude in the latter (warmer) half of the nearly four-decade-long record, additionally noting that La Niņa seasons typically experienced more storm surge days than El Niņo seasons.
+Much the same story has filtered out of other parts of the world.
+In the North Indian Ocean, for example, Singh et al. (2000) studied tropical cyclone data pertaining to the period 1877-1998, finding that tropical cyclone frequency declined there during the months of most severe cyclone formation (November and May), when ENSO was in a warm phase.
+Similarly, in New Zealand, De Lange and Gibb (2000) studied storm surges recorded by several tide gauges in Tauranga Harbor over the period 1960-1998, finding a considerable decline in both the annual number of such events and their magnitude in the latter (warmer) half of the nearly four-decade-long record, while noting that La Niņa seasons typically experienced more storm surge days than El Niņo seasons.
 And in Australia, Kuhnel and Coates (2000) found that over the period 1876-1991, yearly fatality event-days due to floods, bushfires and heatwaves were actually greater in cooler La Niņa years than in warmer El Niņo years.

-Apparently, even tiny-brained birds seem to know better than climate alarmists when it comes to the dangers of La Niņa vs. El Niņo.
-In a study of breeding populations of Cory's Shearwaters on the Tremiti Islands of Italy, for example, Brichetti et al. (2000) found that, contrary to even their hypothesis, survival rates during El Niņo years were greater than during La Niņa years, which they ultimately attributed to the soothing influence of La Niņa on Atlantic hurricanes.
+Even tiny-brained birds seemed to know more than climate alarmists about the relative dangers of La Niņa and El Niņo conditions back in the 20th century.
+In a study of breeding populations of Cory's Shearwaters on the Tremiti Islands of Italy, for example, Brichetti et al. (2000) found that survival rates of the birds during El Niņo years were greater than during La Niņa years, which fact they ultimately attributed to the soothing influence of El Niņo on Atlantic hurricanes.

 References